Frioul archipelago

 The Frioul archipelago, Marseille on the background.

 The Frioul archipelago (Arxipèla de Friòl) is a group of four islands located off the Mediterranean coast of France, approximately 4 km from Marseille.
+They form part of the city's 7th arrondissement.
 The islands of the archipelago cover a total land area of approximately 200 hectares.
-According to the 2015 census, the population was 146.
+According to the 2015 census, the population was 146 (in 2021, 28 hab. were listed for Pomègues island).